Mind the Web: The Security of Web Use Agents: Discussion

 \subsection{Contextual Reasoning Limitations}

-Our experiments reveal a fundamental gap in LLMs' contextual reasoning capabilities.
-While these models demonstrate sophisticated understanding of content context, correctly identifying when they are processing a travel blog or city information website, they fail to detect logical inconsistencies when subsequently instructed to navigate to unrelated domains (e.g., BBC News, Twitter) under the pretense of obtaining "additional information".
-This failure exposes a critical limitation in current agents' ability to maintain coherent contextual awareness throughout multi-step tasks.
-The agents demonstrate sophisticated language understanding capabilities but lack the higher-order reasoning required to detect when task refinements are contextually inappropriate or potentially malicious.
-This gap makes agents vulnerable to even relatively simple semantic manipulations that would be immediately apparent to human users.
+Our experiments reveal a critical gap in LLMs' contextual reasoning.
+While these models correctly identify content context (e.g., processing a travel blog or Reddit issue), they fail to detect logical inconsistencies when instructed to navigate to unrelated domains (e.g., BBC News, Twitter) for "additional information".
+This exposes a fundamental limitation: agents demonstrate sophisticated language understanding but lack the higher-order reasoning to detect when task refinements are contextually inappropriate or malicious.
+This makes them vulnerable to simple semantic manipulations that would be obvious to human users.